Cars

 Where do people sell their cars?

 Online is the place to be these days.
-If it's a particularly specialist vehicle, then the seller may also choose to advertise in some specialist magazines.
+If it's a particular specialist vehicle, then the seller may also choose to advertise in some specialist magazines.
 And many people do still advertise in newspapers and various car magazines - so don't ignore these!

 The Internet is literally awash with websites advertising cars for sale – and today there are a dozen or so 'Quick Sale' websites offering to take a seller's car off their hands - but for an absolute ‘rock-bottom’ price of course!

-Typically though, just because a seller has advertised their car for sale on one or (more likely) several of the many websites around, this doesn't mean that they will find a buyer any quicker, or any more easily come to that.
+Typically, though, just because a seller has advertised their car for sale on one or (more likely) several of the many websites around, this doesn't mean that they will find a buyer any quicker, or any more easily come to that.
 Indeed, the reverse can often be true as their advert gets 'lost' amongst many other or similar cars also being advertised.

 What about the 'Electric' revolution?